 Changes to rent charges 2019/20

-- Rent and service charge changes letters were posted in late February 2018.
+- Rent and service charge changes letters posted in late February 2019.

-- Rent and service charge changes implemented from 1 April 2018.
+- Rent and service charge changes will apply from 1 April 2019.

-The government set out their budget on 8 July 2015 and as part of this it was announced that all rents paid in the social housing sector will be reduced by 1% a year for the next four years.
-The good news for residents is that for the third year running most rents have come down by 1% in April.
+The government set out in their budget on 8 July 2015 that all rents paid in the social housing sector would be reduced by 1% a year for four years.
+The good news for residents is that for the fourth and final year most rents have come down by 1% in April.

 Your rent will be calculated based on your tenancy type as outlined below, but your letter explained more.
 A copy of this letter is available upon request.
 There are also details in our frequently asked rent questions (FAQs).

 Changes in rent by tenure